Home / Blog / Your Complete Guide To Fast People Search Removal

 When you’re done, click the authorization and captcha check boxes, then hit the Submit button.

-3. Check your email.
+3. Check your email

 Within seconds, you should get an email from FastPeopleSearch with your next steps.
 Note that you have to click the link in the email within 24 hours, or you’ll need to restart the opt-out process.
+Click the button that says Click Here To Fill Out the Form.

-4. Fill out the opt-out form.
+4. Fill out the opt-out form again

 • First and last name